cloudfleet/blog/content/drafts/2016-01-09-ways-cloudfleet-makes-email-better.md

 With CloudFleet you can easily avoid this by creating a dedicated email address for such occasions.
 Just use dontspamme@janedoe.name instead of your normal address like me@janedoe.name that you give your friends.
-You can even create separate email addresses for all these occasion to see who is selling you out to spammers.
+You can even create separate email addresses for all these occasions, to see who is selling you out to spammers.
 It is just a mouse click away.

 ## 3. Enjoy An Ad-Free Experience